KarimASG/Karim-Ashraf-Readme/README.md

 <h1 align="center">Hi 👋, I'm Karim Ashraf El Sayed</h1>
-<h3 align="center">A passionate Data Scientist</h3>
+<h3 align="center">A passionate Data Analyst and BI Analyst</h3>

-- 🔭 I’m currently a student in **Faculty of Computer Science and Artificial Intelligence**
+- 🔭 I’m currently a graduated From **Faculty of Computer Science and Artificial Intelligence Helwan University **

-- 🌱 I’m currently learning **Data Analysis , Machine Learning , Deep Learning **
+- 🌱 I’m currently Working **Data Analyst at Codesk By Diwan BookStore , Machine Learning **

 - 👯 I’m looking to collaborate on **other projects**